Pictures Of Different Types Of Rabbits

 Scientific Foundations

 The genetic basis of rabbit diversity lies in the complex interplay of genes that control various traits.
-Coat color, for example, is determined by multiple genes that influence the production and distribution of melanin, the pigment responsible for dark colors.
+Practically speaking, coat color, for example, is determined by multiple genes that influence the production and distribution of melanin, the pigment responsible for dark colors.
 Mutations in these genes can result in a wide range of colors and patterns, from solid black to spotted harlequin.

 Breeders use selective breeding to amplify desirable traits and eliminate undesirable ones.
 This process involves carefully selecting breeding pairs based on their physical characteristics and temperament.
 Over generations, this selective pressure can lead to significant changes in the genetic makeup of a population, resulting in distinct breeds with unique characteristics.